Tok3n/CloudDocumentation/API.md

 From this values there is one that is fundamentally important for you.
 The value of `UserKey` is how the Tok3n Cloud API will call this user in your system.
 In further communications with the Tok3n Cloud API about the current user, should be in company of this value.
 So you might store it a side of the user record in your database.

 #### Send to backend
 Once you get the previous 'validation information' you should send it to your backend in any method you like.
-Preferably you should send it via AJAX once you have it in the response of the Custom Event.

 #### Re-validation from Tok3n
-This step is added to add more security.
-So you should call 'https://secure.tok3n.com/api/v2/validate' and send the following variables via POST:
+This step is added to ensure more security.
+So you should call `https://secure.tok3n.com/api/v2/validate` and send the following variables via POST:

 | Variable      | Value                                             |
 | ------------- | ------------------------------------------------- |